 Part of the plans was to create an open source community for innovation and product testing.
 The end game was to create a SmallbusinessCan bank.
 Pure content marketing.
 It was way ahead of its time (I am aware that I am boasting) and Ulster Bank should be very proud.
 It could not have been done without their support and some people who stuck their neck out (you know who you are).

-The platform is now re-named www.business-achievers.com, and the same principles and ideas still apply.
+The platform was re-named www.business-achievers.com, and the same principles and ideas still apply.
 We learned a lot in those years (and happy to share those lessons with anyone interested).
 That is why I am delighted with “Killing Marketing: How Innovative Businesses Are Turning Marketing Cost Into Profit”.

 Marketing as a profit centre